This page is from APP, the official source of professional practice for policing.

 - The duty of care that might exceptionally arise when the police assume responsibility towards a particular member of the public.
 (See When do the police have a duty to respond?)

-- When considering the requirement to keep and analyse data for preventing suicide, the management of police information (MOPI) codes of practice stipulates that police data will be recorded, stored and used to support public protection.
+- When considering the requirement to keep and analyse data for preventing suicide, the Police information and records management Code of Practice stipulates that police data will be recorded, stored and used to support public protection.

 Note: Incidents where a person dies or is seriously injured after police contact, including deaths from suicide, must be referred to the Independent Office for Police Conduct (IOPC) for investigation.
 For further information see Deaths in custody.